rentixeli/CTF/BackDoor 2020/2013-bin-50/README.md

-We will use hexeditor to check the raw text.
+We will use hexeditor to view the raw text.
 ![picture](https://i.ibb.co/FKCfDNt/Untitled.png)
 Bingo!
 Now all we got to do is to test each password.
 ```